Moha Intel

 - Challenges1/3

-The hardest problems were conceptual, not technical.
-Wrong terminology derailed task flows, and multi-topic synthesis had no existing patterns to follow.
+The primary challenges were conceptual, not technical.
+Terminology became critical.
+Wrong words derailed entire task flows.
+Multi-topic synthesis required new interaction patterns that had no existing precedent.

 - Insights2/3

-The solution wasn't better AI, it was better feedback.
-The interface had to make the system's reasoning visible.
+Researchers struggled with trust, not input.
+The solution wasn't better AI.
+It was better feedback.
+AI interface design is fundamentally different from traditional product design: the interface must make the system's reasoning visible.

 - What’s next3/3